bcit-ci/CodeIgniter/user_guide_src/source/libraries/form_validation.rst

 The Controller
 ==============

-Using a text editor, create a controller called form.php.
+Using a text editor, create a controller called Form.php.
 In it, place this code and save it to your application/controllers/ folder::

 	<?php